 How to Document Gaslighting in the Workplace: Templates and Tips

-Documentation is often your most important tool — and it needs to be done carefully.
+Documentation is often your most important tool, and it needs to be done carefully.

 What Workplace Gaslighting Looks Like

-Before getting into documentation, it's worth naming what you're documenting.
+Before documentation, name what you're tracking.

 Workplace gaslighting typically involves someone in power (or a peer with social capital) consistently: